 Back in 2012, SEGA of Japan forced Youtubers to remove videos of Shining Force III or risk having the channels shut down.
 TotalBiscuit was hit by two of the claims and has only recently lifted his personal boycott on covering their games.
 Many other channels were shut down.

 One of the most notorious people to weaponize DMCA takedowns is video game developer Digital Homicide.
-In 2014, the developer mocked Game Critic Jim Sterling over a YouTube video of him playing one of their games and then issued a DMCA-style copyright takedown in a bid to censor the video.
+In 2014, the developer mocked Game Critic Jim Sterling over a YouTube video of them playing one of their games and then issued a DMCA-style copyright takedown in a bid to censor the video.
 The developer then filed a libel lawsuit in March 2016 asking for $10 million in damages from Sterling.
 The case was raised to $15 million before being dismissed with prejudice last February.